raspberrypilearning/music-player/en/step_4.md

 </div>

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-What is an<span style="color: #0faeb0">event handler?</span>
+What is an <span style="color: #0faeb0">event handler?</span>

-An event handler is code that is associated with a particular event, such as “button A pressed”.
+An event handler is code that will run when a particular event happens, such as “button A pressed”.

-You create (or register) the link between an event and an event handler by calling a function named “on “.

 </p>

 ### Adding button controls